Training quantum machine learning models on cloud without uploading the data: Advantages

 \section{Advantages}

 An obvious and foremost advantage of our method is that the security of Alice's dataset $x$ is well-protected.
-As can be seen from step (II) of Protocol 1, Bob runs the VQC based on the parameters received from Alice using only the basis vectors and their superpositions as input.
+As can be seen from steps (3)--(10) of the flow chart, Bob runs the VQC based on the parameters received from Alice using only the basis vectors and their superpositions as inputs.
 None of the data $x$ was encoded in these states, nor being sent to Bob.
-In fact, the relationship between $x$ and Bob's output may even remain unknown to Alice herself at this stage, because she does not need to decide on the encoding method and the form of the cost function until step (IV).
-Therefore, it is clear that Bob does not stand any chance to learn $x$ and the cost function.
+In fact, the relationship between $x$ and Bob's output may even remain unknown to Alice herself at this stage, because she does not need to decide on the encoding method and the form of the cost function until step (11).
+Therefore, it is clear that Bob stands no chance to learn $x$ and the cost function.

-Secondly, our method may save the runtime on the quantum devices when the amount of data is huge.
-As shown in step (II), for example, consider the best case where all the output $p_{m}(\left\vert r\right\rangle _{10})$ ($ m=0,...,N-1$) corresponding to the first reference state $\left\vert r\right\rangle _{10}$ are nonzero.
-To obtain the matrix $B$, the VQC needs to be run for $d+(d-1)=2d-1$ input states, regardless the size of the dataset.
+Secondly, our method may save the runtime on quantum devices when the amount of data is huge.
+For instance, consider the best case where all the output $p_{m}(\left\vert r\right\rangle _{10})$ ($m=0,...,N-1$) corresponding to the first reference state $\left\vert r\right\rangle _{10}$ are nonzero.
+To obtain the matrix $B$, the VQC needs to be run for $ d+(d-1)=2d-1$ input states, regardless the size of the dataset.
 Once $B$ is obtained, the probability distributions corresponding to all $x$ in the dataset can be calculated via Eq. (\ref{matrix product}) on classical computers.
-In contrast, when using the existing conventional method where the VQC needs to be run for each input $x$ one by one, evaluating a dataset with $s$ data points has to call for the VQC $s$ times.
-Therefore, our method takes a much less occupation time on the quantum devices than the conventional one does for any dataset satisfying $s>>2d-1$.
-For instance, the MNIST dataset \cite{MNIST} widely used in machine learning research has a dimension $d=784$, whereas the number of training data is $ s=50000$.
+In contrast, when using the old method where the VQC needs to be run for each input $x$ one by one, evaluating a dataset with $s$ data points has to call for the VQC $s$ times.
+Therefore, our method takes a much less occupancy time on quantum devices than the old one does for any dataset satisfying $s>>2d-1$.
+As an example, the MNIST dataset \cite{MNIST,MNIST2} widely used in machine learning research has a dimension $d=784$, whereas the number of training data is $s=50000$.
 In this case, our method will be significantly faster.
 On quantum cloud platforms charging by the runtime, less occupation of the quantum devices also means less cost.